 Sep 13, 2004 2:37 pm

 feedback.
 I succesfully exported a DXF test file and imported it in

 Non-linear simulations with ADS were succesful, so I spent

 the last weeks working on schematics in Orcad Capture.
 In addition,

 I have worked on the footprints for the layout.

 Minicitcuits RF amplifiers, 3 RF switches, a 100MHz oscilator, a few

 etc. I designed the power supply for this circuits with 3 Voltage regulators

 The UWB pulses have a frequency spectrum from more

 1. What kind of substrate should I use?

 2. How many layers do you suggest?

 3. how can I distribute the power?

 5) I am using SMA connectors for the whole design, but I dont

 know if it is correct for the output, is it?

 Unread postPosted: Thu Sep 30, 2004 8:27 am

 I am happy to hear that your project is going well.

 To answer your questions:

-What kind of substrate should I
+1. What kind of substrate should I

 Well this is all depends on your frequency range, which

 as you stated is between 3-6GHz, for this I highly recommend the RO4350

 (ROGERS) family of substrates which have repetitive and accurate Er

 of 3.48 and low losses (low Tand).
 You should define the paramaters

 of this substrate in the simulations of transmission lines and critical

-How many layers do you suggest?
+2. How many layers do you suggest?

 Since you stated